devonartis/aws-security-workshops/detection-ml-wksp/README.md

 ## 2.3 Set up the SageMaker notebook

 To use the IP Insights algorithm, you will work from a Jupyter notebook, which is an interactive coding environment that lets you mix notes and documentation with code blocks that can be "run" in a stepwise fashion throughout the notebook and share the same interpreter.
-It's an invaluable tool that professionals such as data scientists, engineers, and analyts can use to experiment with ML algorithms and easily share their work with others.

 1. First, go to the S3 console and look for the bucket whose name starts with "sec405-tuplesbucket" (e.g., sec405-tuplesbucket-1fnqifqbmsfxy).
 Copy the name of this bucket; you will need it in a moment.
 2. Browse to the Amazon SageMaker console and click on the button called **Create notebook instance**.